 ING Group's dividend policy aims to pay a progressive dividend that will reflect considerations including expected future capital requirements, growth opportunities of the Group, net earnings, and regulatory developments.
-The Executive Board proposes to pay a total cash dividend of €2,646 Contents | Report of the Executive Board million, or €0.68 per ordinary share, over the financial year 2018.
+The Executive Board proposes to pay a total cash dividend of \notin 2,646 million, or \notin 0.68 per ordinary share, over the financial year 2018.
 This is subject to the approval of shareholders at the Annual General Meeting in April 2019.
-Taking into account the interim dividend of €0.24 per ordinary share paid in August 2018, the final dividend will amount to €0.44 per ordinary share and will be paid fully in cash.
-The total amount of €1,712 million is completely covered by the remaining balance of 'interim profits not included in CET1 capital' at year-end 2018.
+Taking into account the interim dividend of \notin 0.24 per ordinary share paid in August 2018, the final dividend will amount to \notin 0.44 per ordinary share and will be paid fully in cash.
+The total amount of \notin 1,712 million is completely covered by the remaining balance of 'interim profits not included in CET1 capital' at year-end 2018.